Langebaan Lagoon Marine Protected Area: Endemism

 The MPA is in the warm temperate Benguela ecoregion to the west of Cape Point which extends northwards to the Orange River.
 There are a fairly large proportion of species endemic to South Africa along this coastline.

 Alien invasive species

 There are, as of April 23, 2025, 29 known marine alien species in the marine protected area.
-Amathia verticillata is one such invasive bryozoan that was recently discovered in 2023.
+The sea beard Amathia verticillata is one such invasive bryozoan that was recently discovered in 2023.
 Its introduction is likely linked to the nearby Saldanha Bay port and the commercial activities that take place there.
 These bryozoans cover large areas of seagrass, as well as the artificial surfaces on boat hulls and wrecks.
 Their population is seasonal, decreasing in winter and reappearing in summer.